JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 - The UX problem of designing and implementing an easy, flexible programming interface to command pipelines.

 This post describes the system we designed and implemented for Julia, and how it avoids the major flaws of shelling out in other languages.
-First, I'll present the previous example of counting the number of lines in a given directory containing the string "foo", implemented in Julia.
+First, I'll present the Julia version of the previous post's example — counting the number of lines in a given directory containing the string "foo".
-Julia's ability to give complete, accurate diagnostic messages when pipelines fail reveals a subtle, bug lurking in what appears to be an innocuous UNIX pipeline.
+The complete, accurate diagnostic messages provided when pipelines fail turns out to reveal a surprising and subtle bug, lurking in what appears to be an innocuous UNIX pipeline.
-Later on, I'll go into details about how Julia's external command execution and pipeline construction system work, and why it provides so much greater flexibility and safety than the traditional approach of using an intermediate shell to do all the heavy lifting.
+After that, I'll go into details about how Julia's external command execution and pipeline construction system actually works, and why it provides so much greater flexibility and safety than the traditional approach of using an intermediate shell to do all the heavy lifting.

 ## Simple Pipeline, Subtle Bug